 Once a designer begins working on your project, it will have their full attention, and you can expect them to provide you with your design and pricing in an efficient manner.
 We apologize for the wait and appreciate your patience.
 We’ll make sure that the design and experience we provide is worth waiting for!
 We encourage you to take advantage of the time while you wait for your project to complete your homework.

 Prior to your Design Consultation, your designer will review your Houzz Ideabook and any other design inspirations you have shared.
-This meeting usually takes about an hour and will occur at your home.
+The Design Consultation meeting usually takes about an hour and will occur at your home.
 In addition to your designer, the people who need to be present at this meeting are: You and any other decision makers on the project.
 During this meeting, your designer will take preliminary measurements of the space, discuss with you how you use your space, and what you want to accomplish with your remodel.
 They’ll also discuss your project budget with you.
-If structural changes are anticipated, your designer will confer with your contractor after the design consultation, brainstorm ways to accomplish your goals, and what it will take to do so.
 Following your Design Consultation, your designer will create a proposed design for you to review at our office at your Preliminary Design Meeting.
-The one-time non-refundable charge for onsite Design Consultation is $150 for meetings within 20 minutes of our office and $200 for meetings 20-30 minutes from our office.
+The one-time non-refundable charge for onsite Design Consultation is $150 for meetings within 20 minutes of our office (and $200 for meetings 20-30 minutes from our office).

 Preliminary Design Meeting